alierfanianomidvar/scripts-github/README.md

 - How to add and push a empty folder on repository?
     - Create a .gitKeep inside the folder and after you can add and push the folder inside your repo.

-- What will happen if commit to commit but i want to cahnge the first one?
+- What will happen if commit not only one but few commits but i want to change the first one?
     - If you want to change a commit that is not the most recent commit in Git, you will need to perform an interactive rebase to rewrite the commit history.
 Here are the general steps to achieve this:

     - Open a terminal and navigate to the root directory of your Git repository.Use the following command to start an interactive rebase session: